 SIPAZ seeks to provide forums for exchange and training for women in indigenous communities.

-In 2013, SIPAZ had less workshops on “Gender and Peace” in indigenous communities in the Northern Zone, but a lot of new training spaces were opened with more chance of impact, due to the participation of more organized women.
+In 2013, SIPAZ had fewer workshops on “Gender and Peace” in indigenous communities in the Northern Zone.
+Still, many new training spaces were opened with more chance of impact due to the participation of more organized women.

 Area 4: Training